 Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life.
 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers.
 (Gal 6:7-10)

 ANSWER: Since destruction is contrasted with eternal life, it is a salvation issue to NOT sow to please the sinful desires or flesh!
 Sinful desires must be resisted and crucified by the Christian for him to stay saved.
 If not, the righteous will die spiritually (lose his salvation).
 True grace teaching declares:

 Therefore do not let sin reign in your mortal body so that you obey its evil desires.
 (Rom 6:12)

 Don't you know that when you offer yourselves to someone to obey him as slaves, you are slaves to the one whom you obey—whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
 (Rom 6:16)

 **Again, the emphasis needs to be on holy living and SOUL winning, not insignificant details about words which mean the same!
 Remember also, NO English translation is infallible, including the KJV.
 It is the Greek and Hebrew manuscripts which are infallible.
-(No person is infallible, including Finney, Wesley, etc. Let the Bible alone shape your theology, not what others say the Bible teaches.)
+(No person is infallible, including Finney, John Wesley, etc. Let the Bible alone shape your theology, not what others say the Bible teaches.)

 Getting back to quarreling about words, and what is really important, ponder this: